Find the answers to some commonly asked questions below. Still have a question? Get in touch…

 A: The Across the Board Mixes come with the option to have the Instrumental, TV (No Lead Vocal), A Cappella, Unmastered, MP3, and Mastered versions of the mix delivered at no extra charge.
 If you have a special request, I can probably accommodate this as well.
 It is NOT possible to provide session files or individual stem tracks.
 Your paying me to mix after all…not to process files :)

 A: I’m located in Prague, Czech Republic.
 Unfortunately, I do not offer the option of attended sessions as this would drastically increase costs and impact work flow.
 For some artists, attended sessions make sense, so it may be worth it for you to seek out a local studio for you to mix in.
 For many others, the concept of virtual mixing is ideal and produces excellent results for all involved.
+Though I may not be a Los Angeles Mix Engineer or in Mixer in New York, I can get the job done just as well.

 A: My main gig these days is mixing, but I am always open to being involved with gifted artists through songwriting, production, business etc… In the case of production, I would need to relocate to your location for the term of the process.
 If I can’t provide a service, I will gladly refer you to someone I believe can be of the greatest assistance.